 Menstruation is directly connected to the production of the female hormones (estrogen and progesterone) by the ovaries.
 During the pre-menopausal years, generally between ages 40 and 50, the ovaries gradually reduce production and secretion of these two hormones.
 By the end of this 5 to 10 year period, ovarian function — as well as menstruation — has stopped altogether.
 After being menstruation free for 12 months, a woman is considered menopausal.

 Menopause is a natural phenomenon, almost a “rite of passage”, for women.
 Although approximately 10% of women experience no symptoms, most experience one or more of a multitude of symptoms directly related to the loss of estrogen and progesterone.
 These effects are often described as short, mid and long term.
+Menopause treatment in New York is pricy and woman spend too much time finding the best doctor who would help them.
+AmitaUSA is one of the most successful menopause treatment centers that applies natural approach only.

 Short Term Menopausal Effects